-FIRST ALERT FORECAST: Red Flag Warning in effect!
+FIRST ALERT FORECAST: Red Flag Warning in Effect!

 TUCSON, Ariz.
 (KOLD News 13) - It’s definitely feeling like June across southern Arizona... hot and dry!!
-The heat peaks today getting closer to 110 degrees.
-Along with the heat, winds will be picking up through the rest of the week with a Red Flag Warning in effect for all of southern AZ.
+Along with the heat, winds will be picking up with a Red Flag Warning in effect for all of southern AZ this afternoon.
 Temps cool back to average with much lighter winds for Father’s Day Weekend!

-THURSDAY: Red Flag Warning in effect.
-Partly cloudy skies with a high of 107F.
-Windy.

 FRIDAY: Red Flag Warning in effect.
 Sunny with a high of 102F.
 Windy.